Boulanger Initiative: Boulanger Initiative Database

 The Boulanger Initiative Database (BID) is an open access database for women and gender-marginalized composers and their compositions.
 (Note: In full, the BID's title is the "Women Composers and Gender-Marginalized Composers Repertoire Database".)
 According to The Violin Channel, the BID was published "following years of researching archives, compiling data, and beta testing."
 At the time of its launch on March 13, 2023, BID included more than 1,200 composers and 8,000 works.
-As of September 2025, this rose to more than 1,600 composers and 15,000 works.
+As of September 2025, this rose to more than 1,600 composers and 15,000 works, and as of March 2026 has expanded to 20,000 works and over 1,850 composers.

 Each composer entry provides additional information, including public domain images, lifespan, notes such as pseudonyms or alternate spellings and links to external resources, including Wikipedia articles, relevant websites and their works in the database.
 According to VanderHart, the BID is primarily aimed at performers and has a particularly strong representation of American composers.
 She concludes that BID is "an important and ambitious step in a considerably more inclusive direction for classical repertories".
 Although the database is currently limited to deceased composers, BI intends to expand to living composers and their works in the future.
 Other future goals include the addition of difficulty labels, orchestral shorthand and various descriptive or thematic composition tags.